josdejong/mathjs/docs/expressions/expression_trees.md

   The callback function is a mapping function accepting a node, and returning a replacement for the node or the original node.
 Function `callback` is called as `callback(node: Node, index: string, parent: Node)` for every node in the tree, and must return a `Node`.
-The `transform` first creates a clone of the expression tree, so the original tree is left unchanged.

   For example, to replace all nodes of type `SymbolNode` having name 'x' with a ConstantNode with value 2: